simonmeusel/MuteSpotifyAds/README.md

 This application is tested on macOS High Sierra (`10.13.5`) with Spotify `1.0.85.257.g0f8531bd`.

+To uninstall the applicaton, you can simply trash `MuteSpotifyAds.app`.

 ## How is it so efficent?

 > ⚠️ Because of a Spotify bug, pausing and playing a ad every 4 seconds is implemented.
 This requires polling, but only when ads actually play.
 This will be resolved when the Spotify bug gets fixed.
 See [#4](https://github.com/simonmeusel/MuteSpotifyAds/issues/4).